brycewray/hugo-site/content/posts/2019/08/scrivener-and-cloud/index.md

 So, why the difference?

-A Scrivener .scriv "file" on macOS and iOS is actually *not* a file in the usual sense but is, instead, a *ZIP archive*.
+A Scrivener .scriv "file" on macOS and iOS is actually *not* a file in the usual sense but is, instead, a *package* of files.
 Through some clever little manipulation of the macOS file structure, it *looks like* a file in the macOS Finder.
-In fact, those who use the Windows version of Scrivener see its "files" appear on that OS's File Explorer as, yep, ZIPs.
+In fact, those who use the Windows version of Scrivener see its "files" appear on that OS's File Explorer as folders.[^ZIPerror]

+[^ZIPerror]: **Note, 2022-08-22**: This corrects my error in the original version of this post, in which I stated erroneously that a Scrivener "file" is a .zip file (thus appearing as a folder-like item in the Windows UI).
+However, as Kirk McElhearn wrote in "[Syncing Scrivener Projects to the Cloud](https://www.literatureandlatte.com/blog/syncing-scrivener-projects-to-the-cloud)": "Scrivener projects are made up of files and folders.
+If you use a Mac, iOS, or iPadOS, you see these as 'packages'; they look just like single files, but within each project there are multiple items.
+On Windows, you see projects as folders, and you can easily navigate within them to see all the items they contain."

 And why is that?